 - Non-Clinical CEUs: Non-clinical healthcare-related courses from familiar online CEU providers (MedBridge, PhysicalTherapy.com, etc.).

 - Career & Job-Searching Courses: Courses that help you learn about and land non-clinical healthcare jobs.
 These may or may not offer CEUs.

 Whether you’re looking for general guidance on how to leave patient care but stay in healthcare, in search of specific training in a niche type of non-clinical role, or simply want some resume fodder as you forge a completely new path—my goal is to cover all your options in this article.

 Please note that this article contains affiliate links.
-If you enroll for courses through these links, I will earn a small commission, which I put toward operating costs of TNCPT.
+If you enroll for courses through these links, I will earn a small commission at no cost to you, which helps with operating costs of TNCPT.
 I only recommend products and services that I truly believe will help you in your non-clinical journey.
 Thank you for your support!

 (1) Non-Clinical CEUs